A general randomized test for Alpha: Introduction

-To the best of our knowledge, our test is the first application of randomization to asset pricing, and in particular to the case of alpha testing.
-While entirely novel to this setting, randomized tests have been used in econometrics and statistics, particularly where a limiting distribution is unavailable or non-pivotal, or where its derivation requires excessively restrictive assumptions; although a comprehensive literature review goes beyond the scope of this paper, we refer to \citet{corradi2006} for a first example of application of randomized tests in econometrics, and to the paper by \citet{he2023one} for references.
+To the best of our knowledge, our contribution is the first application to asset pricing of tests based on randomizing a function of the data, i.e.\ a statistic.
+While novel to this setting, this type of randomized tests have been used in econometrics and statistics, particularly where a limiting distribution is unavailable or non-pivotal, or where its derivation requires excessively restrictive assumptions; although a comprehensive literature review goes beyond the scope of this paper, we refer to \citet{corradi2006} for a first application of these randomized tests in econometrics, and to the paper by \citet{he2023one} for references.\footnote{We emphasize that this paper is not, in general, the first alpha testing procedure based on a randomization.
+The literature has considered bootstrap-based tests for alpha; see, for example, \citet{sullivan1999data}, \citet{white2000reality}, \citet{kosowski2006can} and \citet{fama2010luck}.
+While bootstrap and randomization are both based on an added source of randomness, their core statistical mechanisms are very different, and we extensively discuss similarities and differences between bootstrap and randomized tests in Section \ref{comparison}. }